neo-project/neo-blockchain-toolkit/quickstart.md

 This launch configuration allows you to specify a variety of values to control how your contract is executed.
 However, You don't need to change anything to run the HelloWorld contract.
-Simply select Debug -> Start Debugging from the menu bar or press "F5" to launch the HelloWorld contact for debugging.
+Simply select "Run" -> "Start Debugging" from the menu bar or press "F5" to launch the HelloWorld contact for debugging.
 From here, the following debug experiences work: